cysouw/diathesis/text/c12_zuInfinitive.md

 Transitive verbs can be used in a *geben+zu‑Infinitiv* construction, demoting the nominative subject [cf. @engel1996: 488].
 The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the finite verb is always in the third person singular, resulting in fixed expressions *es gibt* or *es hat gegeben*.
 The original nominative subject can be retained by a *für* prepositional phrase [@next b].
 This construction is obligatorily coherent [@next c].

-Semantically, this construction expresses an option that is available to the original subject.
-Structurally, the subject is demoted (or even unexpressed).
-Because of these two characteristics I propose the somewhat cumbersome German designation ~~Möglichkeitsdemotiv~~.
-Note that the same *geben+zu‑Infinitiv* construction is also used for a semantically and structurally quite different causative construction, namely the *Auftragskausativ* (see [@sec:zuinfinitive-geben-causative]).

 ::: ex
 - Seine Fans kaufen ein Gesamtpaket.
 - Stattdessen gibt es für seine Fans ein Gesamtpaket zu kaufen.^[~~DWDS~~: Die Zeit, 11.12.2013 (online).]
 - Stattdessen hat es für seine Fans ein Gesamtpaket zu kaufen gegeben.
 :::

+Semantically, this construction expresses an option that is available to the original subject.
+Structurally, the subject is demoted (or even unexpressed).
+Because of these two characteristics I propose the somewhat cumbersome German designation ~~Möglichkeitsdemotiv~~.
+Note that the same *geben+zu‑Infinitiv* construction is also used for a semantically and structurally quite different causative construction, namely the *Auftragskausativ* (see [@sec:zuinfinitive-geben-causative]).

-This constructions is commonly used with an quantified adverb like *viel/genug/reichlich/nichts* [@next b] instead of an nominal accusative object [@next c].
+This construction is commonly used with an quantified adverb like *viel/genug/reichlich/nichts* [@next b] instead of an nominal accusative object [@next c].
 Also, *geben+zu‑Infinitiv* is typically used without the retained subject in a *für* phrase [@nnext a].
 Without a retained subject, the expression of a full nominal accusative is more widespread [@nnext b].

 ::: ex
 - Die Reisenden entdecken das Land.